ShadAdman/EdgeRt/README.md

 val floatTypeSize = Kflite.getInputTensor(0).shape[3] = 3
 ```

-Calculate the input size.This will be used to allocate the size of byte buffer.
+Calculate the input size.This will be used to allocate the size of input data.

 ``` kotlin
 val modelInputSize =